 Think about what you want to do with your photos.
 Are they for sharing online with family?
 Printing in a book or album?
 A set of framed prints?

 I bring this up because with documentary sessions, you will probably not get the traditional everyone smiling- at-the-camera portrait your relatives expect on a Christmas card.
 You will have a set of images that works together as a fluid collection, but it may be difficult to pick out one to hang on the wall as representative of your whole family.
 As a special gift, if you’d like, we can do a quick 5-10 minute mini-mini session to close out your documentary session, probably just in front of your home.
 It allows you to get some more classic photos of you all smiling and facing the camera before we finish.
-And you can even change into coordinating clothes.

 After the Session

 1. GET EXCITED!

 After your session, I will get to work on culling your images down to the very best of the best typically between 40-100 images depending on the session length, then editing those images and getting them up into your gallery.
 Once they’re ready, I’ll be in touch to schedule your 24-hour slideshow window.